jaiganeshm/springxd-demo/README.md

 # springxd-demo
-PRoject to familiarize with big data and spring xd
+Project to familiarize with big data and spring xd